ouahbi13/Alien-Invasion/README.md

   * You lose one life if you break the last two rules .
   * In every level the speed of the aliens, the ship , the bullets increases .

-Game assets: (Don't forget to download them)
+Game assets: (Don't forget to download them from the repository)

   Background Music: